4 Kids helps children who struggle to deal

 11. Go Green Salon, located inside

-Wigs 4 Kids, offers a consultation, haircut and style for a fee to those wishing to donate their hair.
-50% of the proceeds from the appointment fee goes back to Wigs 4 Kids.
+Wigs 4 Kids, offers a consultation, haircut & style for a fee to those wishing to donate their hair.
+50% of the proceeds from the fee goes back to Wigs 4 Kids.

-*Please note: by clicking the link above, you are leaving the
+*Please note: by clicking the link above, you will be taken to the

 The majority of all hair donated comes from children